Bark-us/bark-gsuite-docs/README.md

 ![authorize](https://s3.amazonaws.com/bark-assets/gsuite/step_7-authorize.png)

-8. Click the "Advanced" link towards the bottom and click the "Go to bark.us (unsafe)" link.
+8. Click the "Advanced" link in the bottom left to expand the options and click the "Go to bark.us (unsafe)" link.

-   _Note: This is just due to the fact that Google hasn't manually reviewed the integration yet.
+   _Note: This is just due to the fact that Google hasn't manually reviewed the integration yet._

 ![continue](https://s3.amazonaws.com/bark-assets/gsuite/step_8-continue.png)